 There are several other change proposals that interact with each other, however, this change proposal has been taken in isolation.

-For example, the implementation of DCP 123 would spread scaling more appropriately across the tariff elements, thus ensuring that the tariff differential between the time bands is maintained if DCP 169 is implemented.
-Currently, all scaling is applied to the red/day unit rate.
+One change proposal which could have a significant impact would be DCP228 (Revenue Matching in the CDCM), this change currently proposes to apply the same absolute p/kWh to the calculated pre-scaled unit rates for the purposes of revenue matching, this would replace the existing approach where the majority of the scaling is applied to the red/day unit rate.

-The Working Group noted that whilst they support the principle of introducing SToD tariffs, there may be merit in waiting until DCP 123 has been further progressed before considering such a change.
+The Working Group noted that whilst they support the principle of introducing SToD tariffs, there may be merit in waiting until DCP 228 has been concluded before considering such a change.

 As part of this consultation, you are invited to provide your views as to whether DCP 169 should be progressed regardless of the status of other DCUSA change proposals.